nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 1. Welcome to imPoster

-Are you an aspiring API developer?
+Are you an aspiring [**Application Programming Interface (API)**](#7-glossary) developer?
 Or would you like a peek into the world of how applications communicate with one another?
 Then **imPoster** is the app just for you!
 But hold on, what is imPoster?

-imPoster is a desktop application for beginners of API development to quickly grasp the basics.
+imPoster is a desktop application for beginners of API development to quickly go hands-on with the basics.
 Whether you are looking to **explore**, **test**, or **build** your very own APIs, the simple and minimalistic style of imPoster will quickly get you up and going.

-This user guide assumes its users to have a **basic understanding** of APIs.
+This user guide assumes that users have a **basic understanding** of APIs.
 If you are wondering [what an API is](#81-what-is-an-api), an appendix has been provided for users who may be unfamiliar with the concept.
 However, it is highly recommended for users to refer to proper tutorial contents for the basics of APIs prior to using the application.

 For fast typists, imPoster is also highly optimised for the command line and can be fully operated through keyboard commands.
-Users who are familiar with **CURL** will also be happy to know that we share a very similar command line syntax.
+Users who are familiar with [**CURL**](#7-glossary) will also be happy to know that we share a very similar command line syntax.
 If you have yet to do so, be sure to download our [latest releases](https://imposter-dev.tk) from our main website and give us a try!

 <div style="page-break-after: always;"></div>